March 21, 2023

 Here’s how it works in other cases:

-• Premature birth: For premature birth, you’ll get Maternity Benefit for an extra period, equalling the number of days between the actual date of birth and the expected date of birth of your baby.
-You’ll need a doctor’s certificate or hospital letter confirming the premature birth.
+Premature birth: Your employees will get Maternity Benefit for an extra period, equalling the number of days between the actual date of birth and the expected date of birth of their baby.
+They’ll need a doctor’s certificate or hospital letter confirming the premature birth.

-But first, you need to send a letter from your doctor along with the Maternity Benefit application form, clearly mentioning the expected date of birth, the actual date of birth and the number of weeks of pregnancy.
+Stillbirth or miscarriage: Your employees will receive 26 weeks of Maternity Benefit if they have a miscarriage after the 24th week of pregnancy or stillbirth where the birth weight is at least 500 grams.
+They’ll need to submit a letter from their doctor along with the Maternity Benefit application form, clearly mentioning the expected date of birth, the actual date of birth and the number of weeks of pregnancy.

-• Hospitalisation after birth: In the case of hospitalisation after birth, you can apply to postpone the last 12 weeks of Maternity Benefit for a maximum of six months.
-To qualify for this, you must have at least 14 weeks of Maternity Benefit paid and be on 4 weeks of maternity leave before your baby’s birth.
-You’ll continue receiving the payment until your entitlement to Maternity Benefit finishes.
+Hospitalisation after birth: In the case of hospitalisation after birth, your employees can apply to postpone the last 12 weeks of their Maternity Benefit for a maximum of six months.
+To qualify for this, your employees must have at least 14 weeks of Maternity Benefit paid and be on 4 weeks of maternity leave before their baby’s birth.
+They’ll continue receiving the payment until their entitlement to Maternity Benefit finishes.

-Find out the exact steps to Apply for Maternity Benefit in Ireland
+Find out exactly when your employees can Apply for Maternity Benefit in Ireland.

 Get started with Kota and help your employees take ownership of their health coverage.